Want a great career without four years of college?

 Less Time In School

-“Middle-skill” jobs are those that require some training beyond high school but less than a four-year degree.
-So you can spend a short amount of time learning the skills you need, and soon be working in your new career.
+Skilled careers are those that require some education and training beyond high school but less than a four-year degree.
+You spend less time in school and get to work sooner.

 Avoid Massive Debt

+Less time in school means less debt after college.
+LBCC is approximately 1/3 the tuition at OSU.
 Earning a four-year degree is an expensive commitment, and for many careers it’s simply not necessary.
-A four-year college degree can cost $25,000 more per year than a technical school certificate1.
-Watch highlights from the documentary Broke, Busted, & Disgusted to learn more about the current state of student debt in America.
+Watch highlights from the documentary Broke, Busted & Disgusted to learn more about the current state of student debt in America.

-Skilled jobs pay well, more than minimum wage, and many offer benefits and opportunities for advancement.
-In 2014, the average manufacturing worker in the United States earned $79,553 annually (including pay and benefits), or $25.19 per hour (not including benefits).3
+Skilled jobs pay well, more than minimum wage, and may offer benefits and opportunities for advancement.
+In 2014, the average manufacturing worker in the United States earned $79.553 annually, including pay and benefits, or $25.19 per hour (not including benefits).3

 What You Can Do